 - The program will constantly monitor any changes in the home directory if you want to.

-QDirStat is a popular GUI based tool.
-This tool is a replacement of KDirStat, which was another KDE based Linux storage analyzer.
+QDirStat is a popular GUI-based tool.
+This tool is a replacement for KDirStat, which was another KDE-based Linux storage analyzer.
 QDirStat will show your storage usage visually, like any other disk analyzer tool.
 Apart from this, it can clean up your storage too.